Skip to main content

 The evaporator receives the liquid refrigerant through an expansion valve that regulates its flow and cooling.
 The refrigerant transforms into a cool liquid as it passes through the valve, then expands and turns into a warm gas in the evaporator.
 This gas absorbs the heat and air inside the container and is then drawn into the compressor to restart the cycle.

-Myrtle Beach Refrigerated Trailer Pro Tip:
+Myrtle Beach, SC Refrigerated Trailer Pro Tip:

 Refrigeration units can run in cycles or continuously.
 Running the refrigeration unit in cycles reduces fuel consumption but creates more temperature variation.
 Frozen foods are less sensitive to temperature changes and can endure these variations.
 Continuous cooling is better suited for products and goods that are not able to withstand temperature variations well.
 At Charleston Refrigerators Trailers, our mobile rental options utilize continuous cooling to ensure your items don't suffer from temperature variations.